-In other words, if address structures were fractal, $\log n_p$ would appear as a straight line with slope D when plotted as a function of p.
+If address structures were fractal, $\log n_p$ would appear as a straight line with slope D when plotted as a function of p.
 We would actually expect to see startup effects for low p (higher slope than the true dimension) and sampling effects for high p (lower slope than the true dimension, because there's not enough data to fill out the fractal).
-Figure 6 shows a log plot of $n_p$ as a function of p; we find that, for a reasonable middle region $4 \le p \le 14$ , $n_p$ curves do appear linear on a log-scale plot.
+Fig. 5 shows a log plot of n_p as a function of p; we find that, for a reasonable middle region $4 \le p \le 14$, n_p curves do appear linear on a log-scale plot.
 For R1, a least-squares fit to this region gives a line with slope 0.79.
 Thus, R1's nominal fractal dimension is D = 0.79.

-6.2 Multifractality
+B. Multifractality

-Adaptations of the well-known Cantor dust construction can generate address structures with any fractal dimension.
-Starting with the unit interval, one repeatedly removes the middle portion of all subintervals.
-The relative size h of the removed portion determines the Hausdorff dimension of the resulting set:
+Adaptations of the Cantor set construction can generate address structures with any fractal dimension.
+The relative size hof the portion removed from each line segment determines the dimension of the resulting set: